varunjoshi27/random_color_generator/README.md

 # Overview
 The Random Color Generator is a simple tool that generates random colors  RGB.
 This utility can be used in web development, design projects, or any scenario where random color generation is needed.
 # Features
-- Generate random colors in HEX, RGB, and HSL formats.
+- Generate random colors  RGB formats.

 - User-friendly interface for easy color generation.
 - Lightweight and fast.